quddusyo/Cybersecurity-Tools-for-Automation/README.md

 ---

 ## Installation
-Steps to install and set up enironment to your project locally:
+Steps to install and set up environment to your project locally:

 1. Clone the Repository:
    ```bash